Beach cruiser bikes are not like any other ordinary cruisers bicycles.

 This minor feature is vital for beach cruiser bikes as sand and salt has a nasty habit of getting into places where you don’t want them to.
 Being able to conveniently disassemble your cruiser will let you clean out the sand and lubricate the moving parts as needed, so make sure that everything is attached by screws and nuts – not welded or sealed in place.

 Yes – you can!
-There are many online stores that are selling beach cruiser bikes.
+Many online stores are selling beach cruiser bikes.
 I can recommend buying from one of my favorite online stores:

 Beach Cruiser Bikes on eBay